 There are several factors to consider when assessing the likelihood of a community feature being functional:

-A deprecated feature is one that Arm plans to remove from a future release of Arm Compiler.
+A deprecated feature is one that Arm plans to remove from a future release of Arm Compiler for Embedded.
 Arm does not make any guarantee regarding the testing or maintenance of deprecated features.
 Therefore, Arm does not recommend using a feature after it is deprecated.

-For information on replacing deprecated features with supported features, refer to the Arm Compiler documentation and Release Notes.
+For information on replacing deprecated features with supported features, refer to the Arm Compiler for Embedded documentation and Release Notes.

-With both the product and community feature categories, specific features and use-cases are known not to function correctly, or are not intended for use with Arm Compiler 6.
+With both the product and community feature categories, specific features and use-cases are known not to function correctly, or are not intended for use with Arm Compiler for Embedded 6.

 Limitations of product features are stated in the documentation.
 Arm cannot provide an exhaustive list of unsupported features or use-cases for community features.
 The known limitations on community features are listed in Community features.